AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-alignment/goal-alignment-overview.md

 product: workfront-goals
 navigation-topic: goal-alignment
 title: Goal alignment overview in Adobe Workfront Goals
-description: Your organization must have the following to use the functionality described in this article:
+description: Your organization must have the following to use the functionality described in this article - EDIT ME.
 ---

 # Goal alignment overview in Adobe Workfront Goals